-- $5$ model cycle 47R1).
-We have averaged these climatologies globally and annually, and scaled them to the 2020 surface values in SSP3-7.0, to obtain the profiles shown in Fig. 2.
-Present-day CO2 has a difference of 10 ppmv between the values at 1000 and 0.01 hPa.
-In the case of CFC-11 and CFC- - 12, the concentrations from the Cariolle model drop to almost zero in the upper stratosphere and mesosphere, which could be problematic for using them to train the pressure dependence in a CKD model.
+- 5 historic measurements (for hindcasts and reanalysis) or the CMIP6 SSP3-7.0 scenario (for operational forecasts from model cycle 47R1).
+We have averaged these climatologies globally and annually, and scaled them to the 2020 surface values in SSP3-7.0, to obtain the profiles shown in Fig. 2. - 10 Present-day CO_2 has a difference of 10 ppmv between the values at 1000 and 0.01 hPa.
+In the case of CFC-11 and CFC-12, the concentrations from the Cariolle model drop to almost zero in the upper stratosphere and mesosphere, which could be problematic for using them to train the pressure dependence of CFC-12 and CFC-12 and CFC-12. - 15 dence in a CKD model.
 Therefore the profiles of these two gases have been artificially modified to fall to no less than 5% of their surface value.
-In order to obtain profiles with the - surface concentrations shown in Table 2, we simply scale the profiles shown in Fig. 2.
+In order to obtain profiles with the surface concentrations shown in Table 2, we simply scale the profiles shown in Fig. 2.